chanzuckerberg/miniwdl/README.md

             (Ln 40, Col 21) CommandShellCheck, SC2086 Double quote to prevent globbing and word splitting.
 ```

+Individual lint warnings can be suppressed by a WDL comment containing the string `!WarningName` on the same line or the following line.

-In addition to its suite of WDL-specific warnings, `miniwdl check` uses [ShellCheck](https://www.shellcheck.net/), if available, to detect possible issues in each task command script.
+In addition to its suite of WDL warnings, `miniwdl check` uses [ShellCheck](https://www.shellcheck.net/), if available, to detect possible issues in each task command script.
 You may need to install ShellCheck separately, as it's not included with miniwdl.

-If you haven't installed the PyPI package to get the `miniwdl` entry point, equivalently `PYTHONPATH=$PYTHONPATH:/path/to/miniwdl python3 -m WDL check ...`.
+Individual ShellCheck warnings can be suppressed with that tool's own [directives](https://github.com/koalaman/shellcheck/wiki/Directive).

 ### `miniwdl run`